nvtkaszpir/bowden-wack2-compensation/README.md

 **Usage:**

-* Convert bgcode to gcode using the gcode viewer or disable binary gcode in prusaslicer
+* Convert bgcode to gcode using the gcode viewer or disable binary gcode in PrusaSlicer
 * Install python
 * Open commandline (win+r and type "cmd")
-* Find phyton executable and shift+right click it and "copy as path"
+* Find python executable and shift+right click it and "copy as path"
 * Paste the path into commandline with right click
-* Do the same for the .py file location and the gcode file location in that order, seperated by spaces, and then run it.
+* Do the same for the .py file location and the gcode file location in that order, separated by spaces, and then run it.

 If you wish to test wack2 but don't want to deal with python and commandline, feel free to post your gcode as a comment and I'll process it.